Jamesding000/RecFormer/README.md

 # Learning Language Representations for Sequential Recommendation

+> **Note**: This repository is a fork of the original Recformer repository.
+The additional documentation below outlines the changes made to adapt the finetuning steps for our processed datasets.
+The original documentation follows after this section.

+## SpecGR Adaptation

+### Current Symptoms
+- Train loss decreases slowly and fails to converge within a reasonable timeframe.
+Tried larger learning rate, but has not improved the situation.

+### TODO List
+- [ ] Amazon 2023 dataset has no 'brand' attribute in item meta data.
+Check if that will significantly impact Recformer's performance.
+- [ ] Recformer used 0-based indexing in item id, but SpecGR datasets are 1-based.
+Check if there are off-by-1 error during the data processing and data collating steps.
+- [ ] Check if the data loading and collating logic (as described in 'Main Adaptations: item 1') is reasonable.
+- [ ] Tune hyperparameters.

+### Main Adaptations
+- In the original Recformer dataloader, one sub-sequence of purchase history per user is sampled during each epoch.
+However, in SpecGR, datasets are processed and stored by examples, not by users (since we split the examples into in-sample and unseen test sets for evaluation).
+To mimic the original logic, we sample `U` (number of users) examples from the training set in each iteration (comparable to an epoch in the original Recformer implementation).
+We train for the same number of iterations and perform pre-iteration item re-encoding as required.

+- Due to limited computational resources, we set smaller values for `num_iterations` and `steps_per_iteration` in `finetune_Games.sh`.
+You can adjust these hyperparameters as needed in both `finetune_Games.sh` and `finetune_new.py`.

+### Steps to Run Recformer Finetuning on the SpecGR `Video Games` Dataset:

+1. Download the Recformer pretrained checkpoints by following the instructions below.

+2. Download and process datasets from scratch:
+    ```bash
+    python -m dataset.process_datasets --config CONFIG_PATH --device GPU_ID
+    ```

+3. Finetune Recformer on the processed datasets:
+    ```bash
+    bash finetune_Games.sh
+    ```

+---

+Below is the original documentation from the repository:

 This repository contains the replication of the paper **"Text Is All You Need: Learning Language Representations for Sequential Recommendation"**, a model learns natural language representations for sequential recommendation.

 The KDD 2023 paper [Text Is All You Need: Learning Language Representations for Sequential Recommendation](https://arxiv.org/abs/2305.13731).